davidfurlong87/blender-wfc/docs/features/primitives/BUILDING_PLOT_QUICK_START.md

 > In particular: use semantic vertex groups like `building_plot`, and avoid
 > giving primitives and vertex groups the same name.

-> Absolute beginner creating new inner-building primitives from scratch?
+> Absolute beginner creating a brand new pack from scratch?
-> Start with `docs/features/BEGINNER_INNER_BUILDING_PRIMITIVE_AUTHORING_GUIDE.md`.
+> Start with `docs/features/primitives/BEGINNER_PACK_AUTHORING_GUIDE.md`.

+> Already comfortable with packs and only need the building-specific authoring path?
+> Then read `docs/features/primitives/BEGINNER_INNER_BUILDING_PRIMITIVE_AUTHORING_GUIDE.md`.

 ---